SCOPE OF THIS CHAPTER

 - School / Organisational Trips of up to 4 days Away

 - School / Organisational Trips of More than 4 days

 Where there is a proposal for a looked after child to go on holiday in the UK, the child's social worker must obtain full information about the holiday, and seek the views of the child and parent as soon as possible.

 Where parental consent is being obtained, it should be obtained in writing.

 Where the social worker, parent and staff/carer agree to the proposed holiday, the holiday can be approved and should be included in the child's Placement Plan/Placement Information Record.

-For children who are in a long term placement and there is agreement with the Children's Services that the carers have Delegated Authority, (see Delegation of Authority to Foster Carers and Residential Workers Procedure), depending upon the nature of the delegation agreed it may be the case that the carers are able to make such decisions themselves.
+For children who are in a long term placement and there is agreement with the Children's Services that the carers have Delegated Authority, (see Delegation of Authority to Foster Carers and Residential Workers Procedure), depending upon the nature of the delegation agreed it may be the case that the carers are able to make decisions relating to holidays themselves.
 However, good practice should ensure that decisions by the carers are shared in a timely way with the Supporting Foster Care Social Worker and / or child's allocated practitioner.

 Written confirmation of the manager's decision, together with the reasons, should be provided to the parent.

 Where the holiday will involve additional costs, the social worker should obtain approval for the costs from the relevant manager before the holiday can be agreed.